Tune PID Controller in Real Time Using Open-Loop PID Autotuner Block

 Run simulation.
 First, Simulink generates code for the whole model and download it to the Arduino DUE board.
 After the program starts running on the board, you can monitor the plant input and output from the scope in real time.
 When plant reaches the nominal operating point of 2000 rpm, use the three manual switches to tune, update and validate the controller.

 Decreasing Memory Footprint in External Mode

-PID gain calculation at the end of the tuning process demands much more computation load than online frequency response estimation.
+The PID gain calculation at the end of the tuning process demands much more computation load than online frequency response estimation.
 If the controller sample time is very fast, some hardware might not be able to finish the calculation within an execution cycle.
-Therefore, having the host computer to perform the PID gain calculation also enables you to tune PID controller with fast sample time on hardware with limited computing power.
+Therefore, having the host computer to perform the PID gain calculation also enables you to tune a PID controller with fast sample time on hardware with limited computing power.